jriver44/curation/ARCHITECTURE.md

 - The CLI never touches disk directly.
 Persistence goes through `Storage`.
 - Domain objects (`Item`, `Collection`) do not print or read from input.
-- Business logic lives in `CollecitonServices`, not inside the CLI or storage.
+- Business logic lives in `CollectionService`, not inside the CLI or storage.
 - Service methods validate inputs:
   - blank names/categories are rejected
   - quantity <= 0 is rejected
 - Matching/searching is case-insensitive via normalization rules in the service layer.
-- Tests should talk to `CollectionServices` and domain types.
+- Tests should talk to `CollectionService` and domain types.
 - Quality gates: pytest green, ruff check clean, ruff format enforced, mypy clean.
+- CLI selects storage backend at startup with a service layer staying seperate from the storage.

 ## Future study hooks